nerc-project/nerc-docs/docs/openstack/openstack-cli/openstack-CLI.md

   | dd0d8053-ab88-4d4f-b5bc-97e7e2fe035a |    gpu-test      | ACTIVE | default_network=192.168.0.146, 199.94.60.4   | N/A (booted from volume) |  gpu-su-a100.1  |
   +--------------------------------------+------------------+--------+----------------------------------------------+--------------------------+--------------+
 ```

+!!! info "How to fit the CLI output to your terminal?"
+    you can use `--fit-width` at the end of the command to fit the output to your
+    terminal.

 If you don't have any instances, you will get the error `list index out of
 range`, which is why we didn't suggest this command for your first test: